 Confidently Incorrect

 It's impossible to have a conversation with anyone working a white collar job which doesn't involve AI.
 This year I've visited friends I haven't seen in years, relatives with huge life news, and met plenty of new and interesting people.
-All the conversations end with discussion about whether AI is the biggest game changer since the internet, since the industrial revolution, or since the wheel.
+All the conversations end with discussion about whether AI is the biggest technology leap since the internet, since the industrial revolution, or since the wheel.

 For bridge, however, AI represents a common archetype.
 The person at the club who is confidently incorrect.
 Confident answers are dangerous in bridge.
 If you ask a bridge question to either that person at the club or (at least, at the time of writing this) AI, it will give you an answer that sounds correct and the way they say it will make you believe them.